 There are currently 12 flatwater sprint events on the Olympic Program.

 Sprint canoeing is also known as “Canadian” canoeing, given that Canada introduced the sport to the Olympics.
 This discipline requires the paddler to kneel on one knee (similar to the position of one being “knighted”) with the opposite leg placed out in front of the paddler in the canoe for balance and support.
 Athletes paddle only on one side to propel themselves down the course.

 The Olympic Sprint Program includes singles (C1) and doubles (C2) canoe events for men only.
-No women's canoe.
+There have been no women's canoe events in the Olympics, however, on June 9, 2017, the IOC announced the inclusion of 3 women's canoe events for the Tokyo 2020 Olympic Games, with 2 for Sprint (C1 200 meter and C2 500 meter events).
 "C" stands for "Canadian", respecting Canada's gift to the Olympics in 1924.

 The canoe is an open deck boat (i.e., the majority of the boat is open with only short decks on top of the canoe in the front and back.
 The single person canoe is a maximum of 17 feet (or 5.2 meters) long, 11-12 inches (or 28-30 cm) wide with a minimum weight of 14kg (or 30.9 pounds) and is steered using a “J” stroke and other paddle maneuvers to keep the boat on course.

 Athletes use a paddle with a single blade to propel the boat forward.
 The paddle is slightly shorter than the height of the athlete; the paddle includes a straight shaft with a single blade on one end and a “T” grip handle on the other end of the shaft.
 Canoeists paddle on one side only.